ebottabi/django-gearman-commands/README.rst

 Run your worker::

- $ ./manage.py gearman_worker_data_import.py
+ $ ./manage.py gearman_worker_data_import

-Worker will start, say hello to Gearman server(s) and wait for jobs.
+Worker will start, register itself to Gearman server(s) and wait for jobs.

 Submitting jobs
 ---------------